Mohlenkamp/get-AMPed/README.md

 - User accounts with authentication, JWT Token
 - dynamic generation of content using React
 - User can visit other user's page without viewing edit buttons, aka they can modify their page only
+- Progressive Web Application - This is an installable PWA

 ## Technologies Used: